What is the difference between revising and editing, and what strategies can teachers use to instruct on each?

 PUNCTUATION (commas, semicolons, ending marks, quotation marks, etc.)

 SPELLING (check all words using available resources)

-If you want to quickly implement the ARMS and CUPS strategy in your classroom, we may be able to help.
+If you want to quickly implement the ARMS and CUPS strategy in your classroom, this ARMS & CUPS resource will help.
 This Revising and Editing resource includes one color copy of the ARMS and CUPS poster, along with a black line master, and a smaller version that is great for writing folders or notebooks.
-We’ve also included a visual display that can be used in a pocket chart or on a bulletin board for easy reference during instruction, and the student checklist and two trifolds are game changers when students are reviewing their own work or the work of others.
+A visual display is also included that can be used in a pocket chart or on a bulletin board for easy reference during instruction.
+The student checklist and tri-folds are game changers when students are reviewing their own work or the work of others.

 Making these ARMS and CUPS charts easily accessible to students will remind them of the differences between revising and editing, but it will also give them a tool to help them focus as they read through their own writing, work with groups to revise or edit the writing of others, or even when giving or receiving feedback.

 Color Coding: A strategy for helping students understand revising and editing

 Many times teachers will provide feedback to students on writing, but often the revising and editing practices are meshed together into a singular mass of feedback.
 Instead, try giving feedback on each piece separately.
 If giving verbal feedback, this may mean that the feedback is provided to the student in two videos or in two distinct parts.
 However, if you are providing written feedback to the student, consider using two different colors of pens for each skill.